Dynflow/dynflow/doc/pages/source/documentation/index.md

 {% danger_block %}

 Work in progress!
 It contains a lot of tpyos, please let us know.
-There are comments at the bottom or you can submit a PR against [pages branch](https://github.com/dynflow/dynflow/tree/pages).
+There are comments at the bottom or you can submit a PR against [master branch](https://github.com/dynflow/dynflow/tree/master).

 Please help with the documentation if you know Dynflow.